ajimfirdausahmd/Breed_Cat/README.md

-# Cat Breed Classification with Computer Vision and Gen AI (Langflow)
+# Cat Breed Classification Using and Gen AI (Langflow)

-## Project Overview
+## Project Description
 This project combines Computer Vision and Generative AI to create an application that classifies cat breeds and provides detailed information through a chatbot interface.
-The system allows users to upload an image of a cat, predicts the breed using a deep learning model, and generates informative responses using a Generative AI chatbot built with Langflow.
+The system allows users to:

+* Upload an image of a cat.
+* Predict the breed using a deep learning model.
+* Generate informative responses about the breed using a Generative AI chatbot built with Langflow.

 ## Features